turbonomic/orm/README.md

 When you change the ormsource deployment, the status in orm CR follows.

-At this point of time, the enforcement mode in orm is set to none, so nothing happens to the ormoperand deployment.
-But after you change the mode to `once` everytime you change the pod replicas and/or container resources in ormsource, the ormoperand follows.
+At this point of time, the enforcement mode in orm is set to `none`, so nothing happens to the ormoperand deployment.
+But after you change the mode to `once`, everytime you change the pod replicas and/or container resources in ormsource, the ormoperand follows.

 ```yaml
 apiVersion: devops.turbonomic.io/v1alpha1